Fiji parliament delays sitting to elect prime minister

 "I have faith in Fiji's ability to conduct the remaining stages of this process and stand ready to acknowledge their new leader," she said.

-In a tense election, a call by Rabuka for the militaryto intervene last week during vote counting was rebuffed, and Rabuka was questioned by police on Friday night and released without charge.

-(Reporting by Kirsty Needham in Sydney and Lucy Craymer in Wellington; Editing by Michael Perry)
+(Reporting by Kirsty Needham in Sydney and Lucy Craymer in Wellington; Editing by Michael Perry and Toby Chopra)

 ((Kirsty.Needham@thomsonreuters.com;))